 - 4-3-1.1.
-Walleye and Sauger It is illegal to take or possess walleye or sauger less than 14 inches in total length from the following waters: - Alkali Lake, Buffalo Lake (including connected waters north to Sargent County Road 1), and Tosse Slough in Sargent County; - Jamestown Reservoir and Pipestem Reservoir upstream to and including the first bridge or crossing on both, in Stutsman County; - Lake Elsie, Lueck Lake, and West Moran Lake in Richland County; - North Golden Lake and South Golden Lake in Steele County - 4-3-1.2.
-Largemouth Bass It is illegal to take or possess largemouth bass less than 14 inches in total length from the following waters: - Red Willow Lake in Griggs County; - North Golden Lake and South Golden Lake in Steele County - 4-3-1.3.
-Northern Pike It is illegal to take or possess northern pike less than 24 inches in total length from the following waters: - Red Willow Lake in Griggs County; - 4-3-1.4.
+Walleye and Sauger It is illegal to take or possess walleye or sauger less than 14 inches in total length from the following waters: - Buffalo Lake (including connected waters north to Sargent County Road 1) in Sargent County; - Jamestown Reservoir and Pipestem Reservoir upstream to and including the first bridge or crossing on both, in Stutsman County; - Lake Elsie in Richland County; - 4-3-1.2.
 Muskellunge (pure or hybrid) It is illegal to take or possess muskie (pure or hybrid) less than 48 inches in total length from any waters in North Dakota.